-The Company incurred \$2.3 million in debt issuance costs in connection with the replacement of the Revolving Credit Agreement and the Term Loan Agreement amendment.
+In addition to the debt issuance costs incurred in connection with the Convertible Notes discussed above, the Company incurred \$2.3 million in debt issuance costs in connection with the replacement of the Revolving Credit Agreement and the Term Loan Agreement amendment.
 These costs have been capitalized and will be amortized over the terms of the facilities.
-The Company incurred \$3.1 million in debt issuance costs in connection with the Convertible Notes.
-These costs have been capitalized and will be amortized over the term of the notes.
-Total amortization expense for the year ended December 31, 2010 was \$2.0 million, including the \$0.6 million write-off of capitalized fees related to the Former Revolving Credit Agreement.
-Total amortization expense for the years ended December 31, 2009 and 2008 was \$0.7 million and \$0.2 million, respectively.
+Total amortization expense for the years ended December 31, 2011 and 2009 was \$1.3 million and \$0.7 million, respectively.
+Total amortization expense for the year ended December 31, 2010 was \$2.0 million including the \$0.6 million write-off of capitalized fees related to the Former Revolving Credit Agreement.